trust-mfn-berlin/animals-as-objects/vault/theme.how-do-animals-end-up-in-the-zoo.md

 Two different breeding contexts in zoos emerge in view of this.
 Improvements in the conditions in which the animals were kept led to both accidental and desired offspring in zoos from the 1880s onwards at the latest.
 These enriched the animal population without incurring additional costs, and could also be traded with other zoos for further sought-after animals.
 At the turn of the 19th century to the 20th, such trades were still made by handshake agreements between zoo directors.[^5] **Swapping animals between zoos became the most important source of animals for the Berlin Zoo after the end of the First World War, since Germany was excluded from international animal trade, and zoos had no funds to purchase animals due to inflation.** The Berlin Zoo's annual report for 1919, for example, explicitly states that animals could only be acquired through trades with other German zoos.
 The aim was to maintain the animal population through breeding.
 In the following years, too, there is only mention of animals exchanged between German zoos.
 The exception is the Aquarium, which received a shipment of horseshoe crabs from the New York Zoo in 1920.
 However, even these were a gift from a colleague working there.[^6] It was only from the end of the 1920s, according to the zoo's [[Journale|material.journale-the-zoo-directory]], that it was once more possible to purchase animals.

 The exchange system as a whole, however, became so well established in the course of the first half of the 20th century that lists of animals available for swapping were circulated amongst the zoos of Germany and Europe.
-The archives of the Berlin Zoological Gardens contain countless "lists of offerings" from zoos and animal parks. **For some years, the zoo kept a whole series of chronologically arranged files with animal offerings and requests.
+The archives of the Berlin Zoological Gardens contain countless “lists of offerings” from zoos and animal parks. **For some years, the zoo kept a whole series of chronologically arranged files with animal offerings and requests.
 From 1955 onward, even the direct competitors in Berlin – the Zoo and the Tierpark - exchanged animals.** Apart from direct requests, which resulted from each institution's knowledge of the other's animal population, both animal parks exchanged wish lists and lists of offerings.[^7] Of course, international exchanges also took place.

 In a press release at the end of 1963, the Tierpark director Heinrich Dathe reported:

->"Good networks with zoological gardens all over the world, which have existed for years, have resulted in animal exchanges with zoos in the following countries: Argentina, Brazil, the CSSR, Denmark, France, Indonesia, Israel, Italy, Canada, Cuba, the Netherlands, Austria, Poland, Switzerland, the USSR."[^8]
+>“Good networks with zoological gardens all over the world, which have existed for years, have resulted in animal exchanges with zoos in the following countries: Argentina, Brazil, the CSSR, Denmark, France, Indonesia, Israel, Italy, Canada, Cuba, the Netherlands, Austria, Poland, Switzerland, the USSR.”[^8]

 The zoo’s aquarium bred offspring of fish, amphibians, reptiles, and insects specifically for the purpose of exchange with other aquariums, and the polyps from jellyfish breeding in particular were often given away.[^9]

 Such movements of animals between zoos could serve, on the one hand, to introduce new species into an exhibit and, on the other, to make a particular species a permanent attraction.
 The exchanged animals were shown as replacements for individuals that had died, or served further breeding efforts.
 Increasingly, however, it became clear that there was also a need to avoid inbreeding within the animal species kept in zoos.
 Animals related to each other were given in exchange, and genetically unrelated individuals were taken on.

 First, however, awareness for this problem had to emerge.
-Between 1950 and 1952, hippopotamus calves were twice bred successfully at the Berlin Zoo with the only surviving Berlin hippopotamus, a bull named "Knautschke".
+Between 1950 and 1952, hippopotamus calves were twice bred successfully at the Berlin Zoo with the only surviving Berlin hippopotamus, a bull named “Knautschke”.
 Zoo director Katharina Heinroth and her Leipzig colleague Karl Max Schneider had arranged a breeding exchange.
-The Leipzig hippopotamus cow "Grete" came to Berlin for the purpose of breeding.
-The first male offspring went to Leipzig, the second, female hippo calf "Bulette" stayed in Berlin.
-Together they bred further young, among others the calf "Jette".[^10] That this constituted a clear case of inbreeding does not seem to have posed a problem for the directors at the time.
+The Leipzig hippopotamus cow “Grete” came to Berlin for the purpose of breeding.
+The first male offspring went to Leipzig, the second, female hippo calf “Bulette” stayed in Berlin.
+Together they bred further young, among others the calf “Jette”.[^10] That this constituted a clear case of inbreeding does not seem to have posed a problem for the directors at the time.

 <figure>